Laidout/laxkit/README.md

     ./configure
     make depends
     make
-    make docs
+    make icons  ##<- this requires you have Inkscape installed make docs

 By default, running the Laxkit directly from git code will pump out lots of debugging information